 #6.
 Fried sweet potato with caramel and sesame seeds by Mr. Lu

 Gotta tell you – Mr. Lu is the man.
 He owns a restaurant in Arroios which serves some of the best real and badass chinese food, from frog legs to duck tongue.
-Usually the desserts are not the most important pick on a chinese meal but this one made my umami heart cry tears of joy.
-It’s the stickiest dessert I’ve found in my food journey and is unbelievable good – sweet potato squares covered with a shiny glaze of caramel sauce with sprinkles of sesame seeds (4,90€)!
+Usually the desserts are not the most important pick on a chinese meal but this one made our umami heart cry tears of joy.
+It’s the stickiest dessert we’ve found in our food journey and is unbelievable good – sweet potato squares covered with a shiny glaze of caramel sauce with sprinkles of sesame seeds (4,90€)!
 Whatever you decide to eat at Mr. Lu restaurant, this dish is a must-order.

 If by any chance you hate sweet potato but did read this entire post, you were warned that this was exclusively for fans and you might have a secret admiration for the tuber as well… weirdo! 🙂